ene-h/Ken3S/src/site/notes/Matchups/Urien.md

 	- It even beats his crouch MK, which he does not get much off of, but it's a very annoying poke
 - EX tatsu cross-up is hard to punish for Urien
 - Don't let him build meter, but don't start rushing him down like an idiot either, stay in a threatening range
-- Meaty-ing him is very risky when he has more than half a bar
+- [[General stuff/Terminology#Meaty\|Meaty]]-ing him is very risky when he has more than half a bar
 	- TC, crouch MK, or sweep are not great options
-	- LK LK is safer, also HP delay DP OS to catch parries
+	- Crouch LK>LK is safer, also [[General stuff/Oki#Stand HP\|HP delay DP OS]] to catch parries
 	- Deep jump-ins are -6 on parry so you won't get launchered
-- Tech after whiffed or blocked headbutts or l.dp him out of them
+- Tech after whiffed or blocked headbutts or LP DP him out of them
 - Parry or punish tackles
 - Spamming neutral jump or neutral jump HK? =>
 	- Far HP!